robvanbakel/WIP-planner-admin/README.md

 # [WIP] Planner Admin

 The [WIP] Planner Admin is responsible for the higher-level functions of the [[WIP] Planner](https://github.com/robvanbakel/wip-planner), that cannot be executed by the app on the frontend.
-At this moment, the Admin serves three purposes:
+At this moment, the Admin serves these purposes:

 ## Routes